Setting configuration parameters v16

 ALTER ROLE IN DATABASEaffects new sessions started by the specified role connecting to the specified database.
 Parameter settings established by these SQL commands remain in effect indefinitely, across database server restarts, overriding settings established by the other methods.
 You can change parameter settings established using the

 Reissuing these commands with a different parameter value.

 SET parameter TO DEFAULTclause or the

 RESET parameterclause.
 These clauses change the parameter back to using the setting set by the other methods.
 See the PostgreSQL core documentation for the syntax of these SQL commands.

 You can make changes for certain parameter settings for the duration of individual sessions using the

 PGOPTIONSenvironment variable or by using the

 SETcommand in the EDB-PSQL or PSQL command-line programs.
-Parameter settings made this way override settings established using any of the methods descussed earlier, but only during that session.
+Parameter settings made this way override settings established using any of the methods discussed earlier, but only during that session.

 The configuration parameters in the